ichuang/catsoop/CONTRIBUTING.md

+# Contributing to CAT-SOOP

-More contributors are always welcome!
+Contributions in any form are always welcome!
 Please see below for some guidelines, and please don't hesitate to reach out if you have questions.

 #### Do you have a question about using CAT-SOOP?